 DIPS / SIDES

 Like ntomatokeftedes, one of the dishes that best represents Santorini cuisine is fava.
-It refers to a yellow split pea puree served with onions, herbs, capers, and olive oil.
+It refers to a classic Greek dish made with pureed yellow split peas served with onions, herbs, capers, and olive oil.

 In Greece, fava refers to yellow split peas so it shouldn’t be confused with fava bean dip that’s made with broad beans.
 I like to think of it as the Greek version of hummus.
 It’s mildly flavored and delicious to eat with crusty bread.